Dickinson College is proud to offer an array of financial options for international students:

 - Students requesting need-based aid should complete the College Board’s CSS Profile financial-aid application.
 This form must be completed and submitted electronically.

 If you have difficulty submitting documents due to COVID-19, please contact us.

 If offered admission, you will learn of your acceptance and financial-aid award at the same time.
 While we hope you join the Dickinson community, it is extremely important that you notify the college immediately if you choose not to enroll so that we may assist another international applicant.

 Tips for Completing Your Financial-Aid Forms

-Applicants must record the expected family contribution on the International Student Financial Aid Application and the Certification of Finances Form.
-Be sure the information listed on the International Student Financial Aid Application matches what is listed on the Certification of Finances form.
+- Applicants must record the expected family contribution on the Certification of Finances Form.
+Be sure the contribution provided on the CSS Profile matches what is listed on the Certification of Finances form.
 If you are accepted, this will clarify your situation during the application-review process and ease your 1-20 Student Visa processing.
 It is important to note that Dickinson requires that you show support for your expected contribution for four years of study at Dickinson.

 To estimate your family contribution: